django-cms/django-cms/docs/how_to/namespaced_apphooks.rst

 You can set the namespace for the instance of the apphook in the *Application instance name* field.
 However, you'll need to set that to something *different* if an instance with that value already exists.
-In this case, as long as ``app_name = "myapp"`` it does not matter; even if the system does not find a match with the name of the instance it will fall back to the one hard-wired into the class.
+In this case, as long as ``app_name = "myapp"`` it doesn't matter; even if the system does not find a match with the name of the instance it will fall back to the one hard-wired into the class.

 In other words setting ``app_name`` correctly guarantees that URL-reversing will work, because it sets the fallback